 Our supply chain spans multiple territories - each with unique cultures, expectations, and laws.
 We are therefore committed to working with our factories locally to drive improvement, and where required, to drive improvement to establish themselves as leading employers of choice.

-Globally, in FY22 (between May 2021 and April 2022), our factories paid 31% higher than the minimum wage for standard hours.
+Globally, in FY25 (between May 2024 and April 2025), our factories paid 16% higher than the minimum wage for standard hours.

-Wage data used to calculate the above has been collected by third party auditors and Superdry’s local labour standards experts within the last 11 months (100% factories, between May 2021 and April 2022).
-Wages have been weighted by the volume of Superdry product that each factory produces, to provide the most accurate picture of the wages paid for the creation of our garments.
-Where minimum wage is specifically defined by skill level in certain countries, this has been considered in the weighting.
+Wage data used to calculate the above has been collected by third party auditors and Superdry’s local labour standards experts within the last 11 months (100% factories, between May 2024 and April 2025).
+Wages have been based on actual audit data and compared against the local minimum wage.
+Where minimum wage is specifically defined by skill level in certain countries, this has been considered.

 How we work with our suppliers